amber-smalltalk/grunt-init-amber/README.md

 # [Amber Smalltalk](http://amber-lang.net) application generator.

-The intention of this tool is to automate the creation of Amber projects based on [grunt-init](http://gruntjs.com/project-scaffolding).
+The intention of this tool is to automate the creation of Amber projects.
+This tool is based on [grunt-init](http://gruntjs.com/project-scaffolding).

 It is conveniently integrated into the `amber-cli` commandline tool, which should be preferred over using this project directly with `grunt-init`.